 “Excellent observation, Corporal Deven.
 We think that in the evolution of the mutation, the canine portion of the body has grown much stronger.
-Eyewitnesses have reported their bodies look heavily muscled and we think they must use their front legs as much as their tails in swimming, otherwise they would have no way of navigating in the water.
+Eyewitnesses have reported their bodies look heavily muscled, and we think they must use their front legs as much as their tails in swimming, otherwise they would have no way of navigating in the water.
 When on land, the aqua wolves hold their tails high in the air, much as any common canine would, and it’s reported that they move rather swiftly.
-So to answer your question, no, the heavy shark tails don’t seem to slow them down at all.”
+So, to answer your question, no, the heavy shark tails don’t seem to slow them down at all.”

-As Deven sat down, Delone rose to his feet, “And how shall we go about hunting the aqua wolf?
-I’m assuming our next assignment will be to seek out and kill him before he establishes a foothold in London.
-(Delone caught Blooey’s eye, and the captain nodded in affirmation;) How do we hunt der Wasserwolfe, and how will we eliminate him once we find him?”
+As Deven sat down, Moonblade rose to his feet.
+“And how shall we go about hunting the aqua wolf?
+I’m assuming our next assignment will be to seek out and kill him before he establishes a foothold in London.”
+(Moonblade caught Galloway’s eye, and the captain nodded in affirmation.)
+“How do we hunt der Wasserwolfe, and how will we kill him once we find him?”

 We began patrolling the waterfront on horseback at night, concentrating on the stretch from the Isle of Dogs to Westminster, an area that included the City of London proper.
 Lieutenant Kurniawan led one company and Molly another.

-The old Blackfriars Bridge had a gate keeper’s cabin halfway across.
+The old Blackfriars Bridge was built from Portland stone with elliptical arches and bulky support columns, and it had a gate keeper’s cabin halfway across.
 In years past, a toll had been charged, but now crossing the span was free, and the gate keeper’s quarters had been abandoned.
 It was a cozy cabin built into one of the support columns at a lower level than the main deck.
 There was a narrow balcony at the center of the span that was big enough to hobble horses, and then a stairway led down to the cabin.
 We took charge of the cabin and set up a telegraph station that was operated by Jane Deven.
-The optical telegraphy allowed us to stay in close contact with Captain Blooey, back at the garrison on Newington Hill.
+The optical telegraphy allowed us to stay in close contact with Captain Galloway, back at the garrison on Newington Hill.

 In the first week of July, a traveling circus set up three big top tents in a common area just to the east of the bridge’s northern approach.
-The circus used gas lamps to illuminate both the inside and outside of the tents, and their latest show lasted well into the evening, almost until midnight.
+The circus used gas lamps to illuminate both the inside and outside of the tents, and their final show lasted well into the evening, almost until midnight.

 It was the first night of the full moon, and I stood watch on the observation post above the balcony.
 Molly was working on her daily report in the cabin below while Deven sat at the telegraph station.
-Delone and Moonblade, and other soldiers in our company, were patrolling the wharves and common areas on horseback, along both sides of the river.
+Delone, Moonblade, and other soldiers in our company were patrolling the wharves and common areas on horseback, along both sides of the river.
 There was considerable activity around the circus with crowds of visitors and food vendors set up in impromptu stalls as the last show of the evening began to wind down.

 I heard someone calling out to me from the deck of the bridge below.
-I lowered my observation glasses and turned to see a hansom cab pulled in next to the balcony, well lit with hydrogen lamps.
+I lowered my observation glasses and turned to see a hansom cab pulled in next to the balcony, well-lit with hydrogen lamps.
 “What-cha up to there mate?” called out the driver from his perch behind the cab.
-He wore a blue tuxedo jacket, polka-dot bow tie, and a tall top hat, “I’ve seen you here more than once, standing up there staring at the water with those odd looking glasses.
+He wore a blue tuxedo jacket, polka-dot bow tie, and a tall top hat, “I’ve seen you here more than once, standing up there staring at the water with those odd-looking glasses.
 What is it you’re looking for?”

 I was unable to say because it was a secret operation, and it would likely start a panic if the details of our mission were to leak out.
-Instead I replied, “Just keeping an eye on things for the royal crown.”
+Instead, I replied: “Just keeping an eye on things for the Royal Crown.”

-The driver persisted, “an eye on things for the royal crown?
+The driver persisted.
+“An eye on things for the Royal Crown?
 An eye on what?
 What the ‘ell you lookin’ for, mate?”

 “Crocodiles you say?
-Ha ha ha.
+Ha, ha, ha.
 Did you hear that Mr. Limegood?”
 To his passenger in the cab now, “the soldier says he’s looking for crocodiles in the Thames!”
 The driver snapped his reins and hurried his horse back into the traffic moving across the bridge towards Southwark as he continued to laugh.

 “Get down!”
-I yelled, “take cover!”
+I yelled.
+“Take cover!”